Yoshi-ena/Yoshi-ena/README.md

 - 👋 Hi, I’m Enamichi
-- 👀 I’m interested in ...NFT, BCG, Polkadot
+- 👀 I’m interested in ...NFT, BCG, Polkadot, Astar Network
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 AstarNetwork projects
 - 📫 How to reach me ...
 DM on Twitter(@Enamichi1)